awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-file-sync.md

 1. Follow the prompts to exit the local console\.

-## Enabling AWS Support To Help Troubleshoot Your EFS File Sync Running on Amazon EC2<a name="Sync-EC2-EnableAWSSupportAccess"></a>
+## Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running on Amazon EC2<a name="Sync-EC2-EnableAWSSupportAccess"></a>

 EFS File Sync provides a local console you can use to perform several maintenance tasks, including enabling AWS Support to access your EFS File Sync to assist you with troubleshooting EFS File Sync issues\.
 By default, AWS Support access to your EFS File Sync is disabled\.
 You enable this access through the Amazon EC2 local console\.
 You log in to the Amazon EC2 local console through a Secure Shell \(SSH\)\.
 To successfully log in through SSH, your instance's security group must have a rule that opens TCP port 22\.